carlycarroll25/Volatility-in-Exoplanet-Habitability-Classification-Under-Measurement-Uncertainty/README.md

 - **`Modeling.ipynb`**: Implements classification models (logistic regression and random forest), evaluates performance, and performs Monte Carlo perturbation to compute volatility scores for each observation

 ### Reports
-- **`Exoplanet_Volatility_Paper.pdf`**: Full academic paper detailing background, methodology, results, and discussion of the volatility framework
+- **`Exoplanet_Volatility.pdf`**: Full academic paper detailing background, methodology, results, and discussion of the volatility framework

 ## Methodology
 The project followed these main steps: